dgerabagi/aiascent-dev/prompt.md

   - **Description:** Deconstructs the "Process as Asset" whitepaper into a structured format suitable for an interactive report viewer on the homepage.
 Includes content, a new image naming scheme, and new image generation prompts.
   - **Tags:** page design, home page, report viewer, whitepaper, content, plan, image prompts

+### A27. aiascent.dev - AI Persona - @Ascentia

+  - **Description:** Defines the persona, rules, and contextual system prompts for the @Ascentia AI assistant on the aiascent.dev website.
+  - **Tags:** documentation, persona, ai, ascentia, rag, prompt engineering

+### A28. aiascent.dev - Dual Embedding RAG Architecture

+  - **Description:** A guide for implementing and managing a dual-embedding RAG system, allowing the chat assistant to use different knowledge bases for different sections of the website.
+  - **Tags:** documentation, rag, chat, ascentia, embeddings, faiss, architecture, multi-tenancy

 ## III.
 Design and Assets